apache/drill/_docs/query-data/query-a-file-system/005-querying-a-file-system-introduction.md

        SELECT * FROM hdfs.logs.`AppServerLogs/20104/Jan/01/part0001.txt`;

-The default `dfs` storage plugin instance registered with Drill has a `default` workspace.
+The default `dfs` storage plugin configuration registered with Drill has a `default` workspace.
 If you query data in the `default` workspace, you do not need to include the workspace in the query.
 Refer to [Workspaces]({{ site.baseurl }}/docs/workspaces) for